-(3) Should a commercial discovery be made, SMHPM's 10% carried interest is extinguished and SMHPM will have an option to obtain a participating interest in the discovery area between 10% and 14% (blocks C8, C12 and C13) and 10% and 18% (Block C6).
+(2) Should a commercial discovery be made, SMHPM's 10% carried interest is extinguished and SMHPM will have an option to obtain a participating interest in the discovery area between 10% and 14%.
 SMHPM will pay its portion of development and production costs in a commercial development on the blocks.
 The interest percentage does not give effect to the exercise of such option.